aosabook/500lines/async-web-server/writeup.md

 	      :BODY-PLACEHOLDER)))
 	HOUSE>

 You should be able to map the result onto the expression with minimal effort at this point, but the specifics of how it converts a particular type might be eluding you if you haven't read ahead, or read the code yet.
 So lets dive into that before we move back to the other handler type.
-Three expressions matter here: `arg-exp`, `type-expression` and `lookup-assertion`.
+Three expressions matter here: `arg-exp`, `type-expression` and `type-assertion`.
 Once you understand those, there will be no magic left.
 Easy first.

 `arg-exp` takes an argument symbol and returns that `aif` expression [[Note to editor: Should I elaborate on `aif`?
 It's a fairly well known Common Lisp construct, but might be unclear to non-Lispers]] we use to check for the presence of a parameter.
 Just the symbol, not the restrictions.